NC-SARA & State Authorization

-If you will be living internationally, or have any questions about the information on this page, please contact the office of The Vice Provost for Instruction 706-721-3256.
+Early notification helps the institution minimize, though not eliminate, the potential for program delays.
+If you will be residing internationally or have any questions regarding the content of this page, please contact the Office of the Vice Provost for Instruction at 706-721-3256.

 If a complaint cannot be resolved after exhausting Augusta University’s procedure described above, the student may file a complaint with the following agencies: